bmanley91/gradle-cucumber-jvm-plugin/README.md

 * `snippits`: Indicator to cucumber on what style to use for generated step examples.
 Legal values include camelcase, underscore.
 Defaults to **camelcase**
 * `maxParallelForks`: Maximum number of forked Java processes to start to run tests in parallel.
 Default to **1**

+### Reporting

+By default, this plugin will generate reports based on [masterthought's Cucumber reporting project](https://github.com/masterthought/cucumber-reporting).

+Junit reporting can be enabled by setting the `junitReport` property to true.